ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 .
 .
 ```
-in the root directory you should see folder test/keyring-test
+in the root directory you should see folder keyring-test

 ## Run the blockchain and the client